Manaus to Boa Vista with Eucatur (Brazil)

 Having travelled down the Amazon in a slow boat from Tabatinga to Manaus, I then continued my journey on an Eucatur bus to Boa Vista.

 The plan is to get to Georgetown in Guyana and Boa Vista makes a convenient place to stop for a couple of nights.
-Plus they have a couple of hostels.
+Plus they have a couple of hostels, which is great news for those on a budget.

 I tried to make a booking online with Eucatur but the website wasn’t working for me.
 So, with no alternative, I went to the bus station to get my ticket.

-I had decide to use Eucatur as it was the name that popped up when doing my preliminary research.
+I had decided to use Eucatur as it was the name that popped up when doing my preliminary research.

 I didn’t check out the competition.